-We used the same procedure also to fit the polarization efficiency ρ , but the result is completely dominated by the groundbased calibration prior.
+The resulting angular offsets are presented in Fig. 20.
+Corrections are compatible with zero, and this analysis does not favour an update of the ground-based parameters.
+We used the same procedure to fit the polarization efficiency ρ , but the result is completely dominated by the ground-based calibration prior.

-If we assume that the CMB anisotropies have vanishing TB and EB power spectra, i.e., that there are no parity violating physical mechanisms in the early Universe, we can also check whether the overall polarizer angle of Planck-HFI is compatible with zero.
-Planck Collaboration XXXI (2015) show that the CMB TB and EB spectra measured by HFI are consistent with zero.
-Their analysis gives a polarizer angle within 0.3° of zero, which is identical to the systematic error of the ground-based measurements.
-This is a factor of five improvement over the WMAP final results (Hinshaw et al. 2013) and comparable with ACT (Naess et al. 2014; see also the review by Gubitosi & Paci 2013).
+If we assume that the CMB anisotropies have vanishing TB and EB power spectra, i.e. that there are no parity-violating physical mechanisms in the early Universe, we can also check whether the overall polarizer angle of Planck-HFI is compatible with zero.
+Planck Collaboration XXXI (in prep.) show that the CMB TB and EB spectra measured by HFI are consistent with zero.
+Their analysis gives a polarizer angle within 0.3° of zero, which is identical to the systematic error of the groundbased measurements.
+This is a factor of five improvement over the WMAP final results (Hinshaw et al. 2013) and is comparable with ACT (Naess et al. 2014; see also the review by Gubitosi & Paci 2013).